chao515737/nearest_analysis_plugin/README.md

 2. Choose an API layer (EPA or ArcGIS).
 3. Run the analysis to generate a CSV and plot.

+## Minimal Reproducible Example

+To ensure reproducibility without dependency on live API services, this repository includes a minimal example dataset located in:

+example_data/

+Contents:

+- input_polygons.gpkg
+  Sample application area used for testing.

+- api_snapshot.geojson
+  Static snapshot of the EPA WFD River Waterbodies dataset clipped to a small study area.

+### Reproducing the Workflow

+1. Load `input_polygons.gpkg` into QGIS.
+2. Load `api_snapshot.geojson`.
+3. Run the Nearest Analysis plugin.
+4. Export the resulting CSV.

+This allows the workflow to be reproduced without network access.

 ## Example Output

 After running the plugin in QGIS, the analysis generates both a map and a CSV file.